ScottishCovidResponse/Covid19_EERAModel/README.md

  * Threads

 ## Third-party libraries
-The project uses Google Test (https://github.com/google/googletest) as it unit testing framework.
+The project uses [Google Test](https://github.com/google/googletest) as its unit testing framework.
 It is downloaded and built automatically as part of the project build process.
 It is not required to be installed on the host system.